raigorx/thinking-in-react-hooks/README.md

-# React searchable table example made with functional components and hooks
+# Thinking in react searchable table app made with functional components and hooks

 ![The San Juan Mountains are beautiful!](/logo-readme.jpg "San Juan Mountains")